hoodiehq/hoodie-account-client/README.md

 })
 ```

+### account.ready

+_Read-only_.
+Promise that resolves once the account instance loaded its current
+state from the store.

 ### account.id

 _Read-only_.
 Returns the account id.
-If accessed for the first time, a
+Cannot be accessed until the [account.ready](#accountready)
-new id gets generated and persisted in localStorage.
+promise resolved.

 ### account.username

 _Read-only_.
 Returns the username if signed in, otherwise `undefined`.
+Cannot be
+accessed until the [account.ready](#accountready) promise resolved.

 ### account.validate